mzdv/bmk-over-tcp/README.md

 The delimeter is the following sequence: `\/|\|\/`.
 Every command with multiple parameters must be followed by it for it to be registered.

-`CRLF` determines the end of the command block (inserted automagically by the client program if they're any good).

 Every response from the server is given after a two second lag.
-This is a commonly requested feature by code reviewers (aka my friends; They didn't want to submit a pull request).
+This is a commonly requested feature by code reviewers (aka my friends; they didn't want to submit a pull request).

 The protocol syntax is as follows:
 ----------------------------------